AndreiPiatrou/articles/time-management.md

 Also there are a lot of references on another more deep and teoretical literature but if you are novice, like I am, this book is a good start.

 ## Tools that I use
-Every developer has its own toolset so here is mine.
+Every developer has its own favorite toolset so here is mine.

 ### Todoist
 I have tried a couple of web apps and mobile application for task management and figured out that the most suitable for me is [Todoist][link_todoist].
 Its features: